itmm/visual-crypto/docs/two-imgs.md

 	};
 @End(main)
 ```
-* Create one black pixel for a canvas object
+* create one black pixel for a canvas object

 ```
 @Add(main)